luukee/wealthstone/README.md

 # WealthStone

-This is the WordPress theme, based on Zurb's [Foundation for Sites 6](https://foundation.zurb.com/sites.html) for WealthStone real estate investment company.
-The theme began with a small and handy toolbox that contains the essentials needed to build any design, [FoundationPress](https://foundationpress.olefredrik.com/).
+This WealthStone real estate investment company WordPress theme, based on Zurb's [Foundation for Sites 6](https://foundation.zurb.com/sites.html).
+The theme began with [FoundationPress](https://foundationpress.olefredrik.com/) a small and handy toolbox that contains the essentials needed to build any design.

 ## Requirements